Statistical Inference for Cell Type Deconvolution: Model Setup and Identification

+To address the challenges described in Section~\ref{sec:intro}, we first specify assumptions for both the reference and target datasets, focusing on their shared structure and key differences.
+We begin by introducing the data and defining the estimand of cell type proportions without major assumptions.
+We then present the main assumptions and identifiability conditions, and conclude with a simplified model for estimation and inference in Sections~\ref{sec:estimation}--\ref{sec:infer_multi}.

-Let $K$ be the total number of cell types in a tissue and there are $G$ genes that are measured in both the bulk RNA-seq and scRNA-seq data.
-Denote $N$ as the total number of bulk RNA-seq individuals that need deconvolution and $M$ as the number of reference individuals from scRNA-seq.
-While $N$ can be at the scale of a few hundreds, the number of reference individuals $M$ is typically very small as most scRNA-seq data only sample from a limited number of subjects.
+Let $K$ denote the number of cell types and $G$ be the number of genes measured in both the target and reference data.
+Let $N$ and $M$ be the number of individuals in the target and reference datasets, respectively.
+While $N$ is often large, potentially including hundreds of individuals, $M$ is typically small, as most scRNA-seq experiments sample only a few subjects.
+We use unbolded lowercase letters for scalars, bold lowercase for vectors, and bold uppercase for matrices.

-For a bulk RNA-seq individual $i$, let $y_{ig}$ be the observed RNA count for gene $g$.
-Then we can decompose $y_{ig}$ as
+For a target individual $i$ measured in bulk RNA-seq, we model the observed gene expression as:

-Here, the cell type proportions vector $\bs p_i = (p_{i1}, \cdots, p_{iK})$ satisfies $\bs p_i^T \bs 1 = 1$ and the vector $\bs x_{ig} = (x_{ig1}, \cdots, x_{igK})$ contains the unknown true cell-type specific average gene expressions for individual $i$ and gene $g$.
-Thus, $\bs x_{ig}^T\bs p_i$ in \eqref{bulk0} represents the true gene expression for the bulk individual, and terms $\alpha_{ig}$ and $e_{ig}$ denote the technical bias and measurement error in the observed $y_{ig}$.
-In particular, $\alpha_{ig}$ denotes the gene and individual specific technical bias, which we can assume to be a product of the gene-specific bias $\alpha_g$ and the subject-specific scaling factor $\gamma_i$ \citep{wang2018gene}.
-Differences in $\alpha_g$ across genes are caused by gene-specific factors such as the gene length and GC content \citep{benjamini2012summarizing}, and $\gamma_i$ reflects the differences in sequencing depth across subjects and variability in the size of the sampled tissue.

-Similarly, for a reference individual $j$ from scRNA-seq, denote $y_{jgc}^r$ as the observed scRNA-seq count for gene $g$ in cell $c$.
-Then we have

-Here, $x_{jgc}$ is the true gene expression level in individual $j$, gene $g$ and cell $c$, and the terms $\alpha_{jgc}^r$ and $e_{jgc}^r$ denote the technical bias and measurement error in the observed $y_{jgc}^r$.
-Similar to the bulk RNA-seq data, $\alpha_{jgc}^r$ represents the technical bias in individual $j$, gene $g$ and cell $c$, and we assume to be the product of gene-specific bias $\alpha_g^r$ and the cell-specific scaling factor $\gamma_{jc}^r$.
-Notice that as gene-specific bias can be different between the bulk RNA-seq and scRNA-seq technologies, $\alpha_g^r$ typically differs from $\alpha_g$.
-The cell-specific scaling factor $\gamma_{jc}^r$ can depend on various technical factors including the sequencing depth and capture efficiency of the RNAs in each cell.

-Our models \eqref{bulk0}-\eqref{ref0} have minimal assumptions and are flexible to reflect the complexity of the bias and randomness in real data.
-However, the unknown cell type proportions $\bs p_i$ may not be identifiable from the above models.
-In models \eqref{bulk0}-\eqref{ref0}, the only observed quantities are the counts $y_{ig}$ and $y_{jgc}^r$.
-The bulk and reference data contains their own unknown bias terms, and for the bulk individuals, the true cell type specific gene expression vectors $\bs x_{ig}$ are also unknown.
-Thus, further assumptions are needed for identifying $\bs p_i$ from models \eqref{bulk0}-\eqref{ref0}.